 – State Law Enforcement / Department of Justice

-But most importantly, a business plan will force you to think carefully about your goals and how you plan to achieve them.
+First, a business plan will force you to think carefully about your goals and how you plan to achieve them.
 What kind of services will you offer?
 How much will you charge?
 How will you market your business?
 These are all important questions that a business plan can help you answer.

 Related: How to write a business plan

-Step 4: Select Your Location
+Step 4: Set Up Your Facilities

 Will you be mobile or operate out of a storefront?
-Solely operating a fingerprinting business may be difficult to justify the cost for an entire storefront, especially if there is established competition in your area, but you can look at adding other additional services such as notary public, shipping, DMV, etc. to make up the difference.
+Solely operating a fingerprinting business may be difficult to justify the cost for an entire storefront, especially if there is established competition in your area, but to add additional revenue, you can look at adding other additional services such as notary public, shipping, DMV, etc. to make up the difference.
 Another option would be to see if a business that offers ancillary services would entertain renting you a small section of their storefront.

 Related: Choosing a business location